flintlib/flint/doc/source/gr_poly.rst

 polynomial types: ``fmpz_poly``, ``fq_poly``, ``fq_nmod_poly``,
 ``fq_zech_poly``, ``arb_poly``, ``acb_poly``, ``ca_poly``.
-Methods in this module can therefore be mixed freely with methods in the corresponding Flint, Arb and Calcium modules when the underlying coefficient type is the same.
+Methods in this module can therefore be mixed freely with methods in the corresponding FLINT modules when the underlying coefficient type is the same.
 It is not directly compatible with the following types:
 ``fmpq_poly`` (coefficients are stored with a common denominator), ``nmod_poly`` (modulus data is stored as part of the polynomial object).